DO080 – Containers, Kubernetes and Red Hat OpenShift Technical Overview

 There are no prerequisites for this course.

-Red Hat OpenShift Administration I: Operating a Production Cluster (DO180VT) – Tier3 – English
+Red Hat OpenShift Administration I: Operating a Production Cluster (DO180VT) – Tier3 – Czech

 Overview